How To Write Blog Posts if You Prefer To Talk

 How to make blogging painless when you hate blogging (or have better things to do)

-And if you need someone to kick your butt to get you writing, you might be a great fit for Write Like a MOFO.
+And if you need someone to kick your butt to get you writing, you might be a great fit for the writing community.